microbiomedata/nmdc-metadata/README.md

 ## Ingest from GOLD

-Currently this is in [Jupyter notebooks in a separate repo](https://github.com/microbiomedata/GOLD-ontology-translation/tree/master/notebooks) but this will move to a library here.
+Currently this is in [Jupyter notebooks](https://github.com/microbiomedata/nmdc-metadata/tree/master/GOLD-ontology-translation).
+We are working on developing a more comprehensive ETL pipeline.

 ## Ingest from EMSL